-Microsoft SQL Queries Course - Dates and application
+Microsoft SQL Server: Writing Queries – Technical Training Course - Dates and application

-First training day: 30 November 2026, Further training days: 1 December
+First training day: 30 November 2026 , Additional training days: 1 December

 Applying for closed-group training

-In this course, students will learn the basics of writing Microsoft T-SQL queries.
+In this training program, learners will acquire proficiency in the fundamentals of writing Microsoft T-SQL queries.

 No previous knowledge is required.

 Writing SQL queries is no longer required only for software developers, and is increasingly expected in the fields of analysis, design, testing or reporting.
-In this course, students will first learn the basics of the SQL language, and how to write queries.
+In this comprehensive program, learners will first learn the basics of the SQL language, and how to write queries.

 In addition to the standard SQL statements, they will be able to use these stand-alone query languages effectively with specific knowledge of Microsoft Transact SQL.

-Throughout the course, there will be a strong emphasis on practical knowledge, so students will learn about the most commonly used tools for SQL databases.
+Throughout the comprehensive program, there will be a strong emphasis on practical knowledge, so learners will learn about the most commonly used tools for SQL databases.

 1. SQL LANGUAGE AND RELATIONAL DATABASE MANAGERS